 To further enhance the efficiency of our transaction service centers, we have developed in-depth cooperation with banks and other financial institutions as part of our financial services to facilitate mortgage application processes.
 Our NTS system connects directly with reputable banks and helps our customers apply for mortgage online.
-Our customers receive optimal user experience and qualified applicants receive disbursements as soon as on the same day they complete the application.
+Our customers receive optimal user experience and qualified applicants may receive disbursements on the same day they complete the application.

 Mortgage facilitation services enable our loan service professionals to advise agents in advance, which allows agents to more easily match the appropriate property for their buyers.
-In cases when deadline is important and mortgages due to unforeseen reasons become delayed, we also provide bridging loans to smooth the transactions to ensure timely settlement and contract closure.
+We also provide bridge loans to smooth the transactions to ensure timely settlement and contract closure.